xdamman/selection-sharer/README.md

 ### Notes

-- Images are included inline in the CSS as SVG (perfect for Retina displays and loading time)
+- Images are included inline in the CSS as SVG (perfect for Retina displays, loading time and to easily create new color schemes)
 - Total size gzipped minified: 3.5K (equally split between css and javascript)
+- Only works on desktop (for now)

-## Build
+## Building

 To recompile the minified versions of the css and javascript in the `dist/` directory, simply run: